 There has recently been a surge in popularity of a type of rehabilitation service that some of us Physical Therapists are offering.
 The surge was a result of an article that was posted in “Yahoo!
 Shine” about how actress Kim Cattrall claimed “Fizzy Yoga” saved her life.
-She was referring to “PhysiYoga”, a term that her Physical Therapist uses to describe her brilliantly combined skills and services of physical therapy and yoga.
-Since I also offer the same type of therapy services, which I label as “PhysioYoga Therapy” (a combination of physical therapy & medical therapeutic yoga), the reporter contacted me and included a quote from our interview.
+She was referring to “PhysiYoga”, a term that her Physical Therapist, Diana Zotos Florio, uses to describe her brilliantly combined skills and services of physical therapy and yoga.
+Since I also offer the same type of therapy services, which I label as “PhysioYoga Therapy” (a combination of physiotherapy and yoga), the reporter contacted me and included a quote from our interview.
 This has led to an influx of inquiries that has been nearly impossible for me to keep up with the replies, so I thought I would answer the most common questions here in this month’s blog!